Food at Temple Street Night Market

 The custom in Chinese seafood restaurants is that the food should be as fresh as possible, and that means still swimming.
 Hence the buckets and tanks outside the restaurants and stalls are not there as aquariums, no they are part of the menu as well.

-It's a common joke that a Chinese seafood restaurant is like going to a free version of Ocean Park, the aquarium them park on the south side of Hong Kong island.
+It's a common joke that a Chinese seafood restaurant is like going to a free version of Ocean Park, the aquarium theme park on the south side of Hong Kong island.

 Sample prepared dishes are also on display such as chili and garlic scallops which can be ordered with the point of a finger and will take just minutes to be steamed to perfection and arrive on your table for your enjoyment.
 Typically washed down with hot Chinese tea, which comes in utilitarian large plastic jugs, or a local cool beer.